Prostitution in China: Maoist era

 Following the proclamation of the People's Republic of China in 1949, local government authorities were charged with the task of eliminating prostitution.
 One month after the Communist takeover of Beijing on 3 February 1949, the new municipal government under Ye Jianying announced a policy to control the city's many brothels.
 On 21 November, all 224 of Beijing's establishments were shut down; 1286 prostitutes and 434 owners, procurers, and pimps were arrested in the space of 12 hours by an estimated 2400 cadres.

 Due to the enormity of social issues that had to be addressed, and the limited budgets and human resources of local governments, most cities adopted the slower approach of first controlling and then prohibiting brothel-prostitution.
 This method was used in Tianjin, Shanghai and Wuhan.
 Typically it involved a system of governmental administration which controlled brothel activities and discouraged male patrons.
 The combined effect of such measures was to gradually reduce the number of brothels in each city until the point where a "Beijing-style" closure of the remaining brothels was deemed feasible and reeducation could begin.
-Reeducation programs were undertaken on the largest scale in Shanghai, where the number of sex workers had grown to 100,000 following the Second Sino-Japanese War.
+The number of sex workers in Shanghai had grown to 100,000 following the Second Sino-Japanese War, and it was here that reeducation programs were undertaken on the largest scale.

 By the early 1960s, such measures had basically wiped out visible forms of prostitution from mainland China.
 According to the People's Republic of China (PRC) government, venereal diseases were almost eliminated from the mainland contemporaneously with the control of prostitution.
 To mark this victory, all 29 venereal disease research institutes were closed in 1964.

 In accordance with Marxist theory, women who sold sex were viewed as being forced into prostitution in order to survive.
 The eradication of prostitution was thus vaunted as one of the major accomplishments of the Communist government and evidence of the primacy of Chinese Marxism.
 Prostitution did not exist as a serious object of concern in China for a period of nearly three decades.
 Recent studies have demonstrated, however, that the disappearance of prostitution under the Maoist government was far from complete.
 Pan Suiming, one of China's leading experts on prostitution, argues that "invisible" prostitution — in the form of women providing sexual services to cadres in exchange for certain privileges — became a distinctive feature of Maoist China, particularly towards the end of the Cultural Revolution.